1. General Course Information

 Proficiency in manipulation of algebraic equations, evaluation of limits, methods of differentiation & integration at the level of MATH 124 & 125 are assumed.
 We will introduce and use quite a lot of linear algebra, some complex variable, and power series that are relevant to us.
 Exposure to linear algebra, complex variable, and Taylor series would be helpful.

-- Introduction to Differential Equations and Dynamical Systems
+- Introduction to Differential Equations: Variables, Matrices, and Classification of ODE

-- More on linear ODEs: degenerate cases, inhomogeneous
+- More on linear ODEs: complex eigenvalues, and degenerate cases

 - Non-autonomous linear ODEs: series method

-Note: I am deemphasizing Laplace transform in this first ODE course (in my opinion, better learn it after learning contour integral in complex analysis to have a more systematic way to perform inverse Laplace transform, rather than guessing the inverse from a table).
+Note: I am deemphasizing Laplace transform in this first ODE course (in my opinion, better learn it after learning contour integral in complex analysis to have a more systematic way to perform the inverse Laplace transform, rather than guessing the inverse from a table).
 We will emphasize more on solving systems of ODEs (with matrices and a bit linear algebra) since it has many conceptual advantages and connections to later courses in dynamical systems.
-That said, no need to worry if you haven't taken linear algebra, we will start from the beginning.
+That said, no need to worry if you haven't taken linear algebra, we will start from the beginning and only focus on vectors and matrices.

 Textbook and Reference

 No textbook is required.
-Self-contained typed-up lecture notes would be provided.
-For textbook
+Self-contained slides would be provided.
+(I may provide lecture note as well)

 - W.E.
 Boyce, R.C.
 DiPrima, and D.B.
 Meade, Elementary Dierential Equations and Boundary Value Problems.
 11th ed. (any edition after 9th will do.
 B&D, Chapter 1- 5 , 7-9 ).